 7 Reasons Your Instant Pot Is Leaking Steam

 It takes your Instant Pot up to 30-minutes to come to pressure.
-During that time, you may see steam coming from under the edges of the lid or through the pressure valve on top of the lid.
+During that time, you may see steam coming from under the edges of the lid or through the steam release handle on top of the lid.
 This is normal.

-When pressure cooking, the pressure valve located on top of the lid should be in the sealing position.
-If you have it in the venting position, you will continue to see steam coming out of the Instant Pot and it will never come to pressure.
+When pressure cooking, the pressure release valve located on top of the lid should be in the sealing position.
+If you have the float valve in the venting position, you will continue to see steam coming out of the Instant Pot and it will never come to pressure.
+Ensure the steam release button is turned correctly.

-There could be a number of reasons for the steam to come out of the pot in the sealing position.
+There could be a number of reasons for the steam to release pressure whilst in the sealing position while trying to pressure cook.
 Here are a few possibilities:

 If you notice that there is still steam coming out after the pot has reached pressure, or it never comes to pressure, and you check the pressure valve, you may have an issue with the sealing ring.